The Titan Missile Museum

 This is the main rocket engine mounted on a stand outside the Titan Missile Museum.

 This is a Titan missile (stage 1) LR87 rocket engine mounted on a stand outside the Titan Missile Museum.
-This engine created 430,000 pounds of thrust equal to eight engines mounted on a Boeing 747.
+This engine created 430,000 pounds of thrust, equal to eight engines mounted on a Boeing 747.
 During its two-and-a-half-minute burn time, the engine consumed 25,000 gallons of fuel.
 The fuel and oxidizer are mixed in the narrow white section where the mixture ignites.
-The burning mixture then expands in the cone on the right side of the picture creating thrust.
+The burning mixture then expands in the cone on the right side of the picture, creating thrust.

 Underground missile silos

 This entire effort was part of the nuclear defense program.
 The reason the missile silos were underground was to protect them during a nuclear attack so that they could still operate after a nearby nuclear explosion.
 There were 54 Titan underground missile silos scattered around the country.
-The plan was that any one of these missiles could destroy an entire city.
+The plan was that any of these missiles could destroy an entire city.
 The missiles in these silos have never been fired during a war; the only flights by the Titan missiles were tests.
-Better missiles eventually replaced all the Titan missiles and these better missiles made these Titan missile silos obsolete.
+Better missiles eventually replaced all the Titan missiles, and these better missiles made these Titan missile silos obsolete.

 Drawing of the underground bunker and Titan Missile Silo.

 Drawing of the underground bunker and Titan Missile Silo.
 The left module contains the control room.
 The right module is the missile silo capped by the blast-proof door.
-The only normal access to the missile silo was a small door on the surface above the stairs.
+The only regular access to the missile silo was a small door on the surface above the stairs.
 The control room was manned and ready for launch at a moment’s notice 24 hours a day for 24 years.

 ICBM Program